vijayraavi/iot-hub-c-huzzah-getstartedkit/README.md

 - Prepare your local web solution for monitoring and sending commands to your device.
 - Update the sample code to respond to commands and include the data from our sensors, sending it to Microsoft Azure to be viewed remotely.

+The end result will be a functional command center where you can view the history of your device's sensor data, a history of alerts, and send commands back to the device.

 ## 2.2 Before Starting

 ### 2.2.1 Required Software